 - Rectum:V7000cGy ≤ 25.0%

 - Rectum:V6500cGy ≤ 35.0%

 RxCheck also allows you to save patient plans and generate aggregate statistics about how well your treatment plans are conforming to Careplans on average across your clinic (Fig 3).

 Treatment planning systems

 A flexible architecture (Fig 1.) has been used to make it very simple to add support for any treatment planning system or other sources of DVH data with very little code.
-Currently importing backends for Monaco, XiO and Tomotherapy treatment planning systems.
+Currently, importing backends for Monaco, XiO and Tomotherapy treatment planning systems are available.

 A live demo of RxCheck will be online very soon.